helpingstar/cs285-script/script/CS_285_Lecture_7_Part_1.md

 74. And your transition probabilities t are represented by a 16 by 16 by 4 tensor.
 75. So when we say we're doing tabular reinforcement learning or tabular dynamic programming, what we're really referring to is a setting kind of like this.
 76. And now we can write down the bootstrapped update for the value function that we saw in lecture 6 in terms of these explicit known probabilities.
-77. So if we want to update v π of s, we can set it to be the expected value with respect to the actions a sampled from a policy pine of the reward s a plus gamma times the expected value over s prime sampled from p of s prime given s a of v π s prime.
+77. So if we want to update v π of s, we can set it to be the expected value with respect to the actions a sampled from a policy pine of the reward s a plus γ times the expected value over s prime sampled from p of s prime given s a of v π s prime.
 78. And if you have a tabular MDP, meaning you have a small discrete state space, and you know the transition probabilities, this backup can be calculated exactly.
 79. So each of the expected values can be computed by summing over all values of that random variable and multiplying the value inside the parentheses by its probability.
 80. And then of course, we need to know v π s prime.